 This podcast contains 8 audio recordings (in addition to the intro) totaling ~90 minutes of content.
 You can access these by clicking on the audio players that are embedded below.
 In addition, there are ten embedded videos (with explanations) that will help you get up to speed on the AI revolution.
-Please consider becoming a paid subscriber so you can access the rest of the podcast.
+Please consider becoming a paid subscriber if you find this podcast useful.
 Thank you.

 Of all discoveries and opinions, none may have exerted a greater effect on the human spirit than the doctrine of Copernicus.
 The world had scarcely become known as round and complete in itself when it was asked to waive the tremendous privilege of being the center of the universe.
 Never, perhaps, was a greater demand made on mankind, for by this admission so many things vanished in mist and smoke!